 Action can only be taken if the offence is seen and someone is prepared to act as a witness.

-Please note that if you complete a witness statement you may be required to give evidence in court to support your statement if the fixed penalty is not paid.
+If you fill in a witness statement you may be required to give evidence in court to support your statement if the fixed penalty is not paid.